Skip to content

 Final Recommendations

-Both Google Ads and Facebook Ads offer tremendous opportunities for small businesses, but success depends on matching the platform to your objectives and audience behaviour.
-Start with the platform that best aligns with your immediate goals and budget, then consider expanding your strategy as you grow.
+Both Google Ads and Facebook Ads offer huge opportunities for small businesses.
+Success depends on matching the platform to your goals and how your audience behaves.
+Start with the platform that fits your immediate goals and budget.
+Then expand your strategy as you grow.

-Remember, effective digital advertising isn't just about choosing the right platform—it's about understanding your customers, crafting compelling messages, and continuously optimising based on performance data.
-Whether you choose Google Ads, Facebook Ads, or both, focus on delivering genuine value to your audience, and the results will follow.
+Effective digital advertising isn't just about the right platform.
+It's about understanding your customers, crafting strong messages, and improving based on your performance data.
+Whether you choose Google Ads, Facebook Ads, or both, focus on giving genuine value to your audience.
+The results will follow.

 E